154: Parenting (VI)

 Returning home, I was grateful to get back to simple daily routines.
 I so badly wanted to taste "normal" life and get back to being an active, playful, present Dad.

-In the span of just a month, the boys had changed.
+In the span of a month, the boys had changed.
 Their movement, knowledge, and communication skills were evolving from week to week.
-Perhaps even day by day.
+Perhaps day by day.

 I had missed so many things: